USDAForestService/fs-open-forest-platform/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Feature branch is starts with the issue number
 - [ ] Is connected to its original issue via zenhub 👇
 - [ ] Tests have been updated
 - [ ] All tests are passing and meet coverage, linting, and accessibility requirements.
-And no security vulnerabilities ⚫️(Circle)
+And no security vulnerabilities ⚫️(Sonarqube)
 - [ ] Server actions captured by logs (manual)
 - [ ] Documentation / readme.md updated (manual)
 - [ ] API docs updated if need (manual)